INTENSIVE OUTPATIENT PROGRAM

 STEP 1 – SCHEDULING AN ASSESSMENT

-An assessment can also sometimes be called an intake.
+An assessment can be referred to as an intake.
 Either way, you would start by calling our office at 901-930-7397 or by completing an appointment request form here.
 You will give the office manager a bit of background information and they will schedule you to come in for an initial appointment with one of our Counselors.
-This can usually be scheduled within 24 hours of your call or sometimes even the same day.
+This can usually be scheduled within 24 hours of your call or sometimes even the same day with Out of Network Counselors.
 If you’re 18 or older, you’ll have to call yourself.
 Adolescents will have there appointments scheduled by their parents or caregivers.

 STEP 2 – THE ASSESSMENT / INTAKE PROCESS

 Once you enter our office, you’ll check in and be given a small amount of paperwork to fill out.
-You’ll then be greeted by our office manager and the Counselor who will be conducting your assessment.
+You will then be greeted by our office manager and the Counselor who will be conducting your assessment.
 They will offer you some coffee or water and take you to their office to give you all of the information you will need and answer any questions you might have (Ask as many as you like).
 The Counselor will ask a number of questions from how much sleep you are getting, to what different symptoms you may be experiencing.
-If the assessment is for an adolescent, the provider will also spend some time with a parent or caregiver in order to gain further insight.
+If the assessment is for an adolescent, the provider will meet with a parent or caregiver for the first session in order to gain further insight.
+The second session will be with the adolescent client.

 The goals of the assessment are to: